jpleet/ebeeb/readme.md

 3. general and robust
 4. reproducible and distributed

-The first principle is to <u>extend</u> and build on theory, not to start a whole new paradigm.
+The first principle is to **extend** and build on theory, not to start a whole new paradigm.
 For example, as a base model, a predator-prey system can be created in which all organisms act like randomly colliding ideal gases.
 This base IBM would have the same dynamics as the Lotka-Volterra equations.
 Extensions to the base model can be added to compare the dynamics of patchiness and non-random interactions.

-Most models in EEB are population-level ordinary differential equations (ODE) that can be turned into <u>simple and efficient</u> population-level event-based models (EBMs).
+Most models in EEB are population-level ordinary differential equations (ODE) that can be turned into **simple and efficient** population-level event-based models (EBMs).
 The rate parameters in the differential equations are converted into event probabilities over a short timespan.
-Much more detail can be found in RENSHAW ().
+Much more detail can be found in Renshaw ([1993](https://archive.org/details/modellingbiologi0000rens)).
 In brief, population-level EBMs randomly draw event times from the event probabilities, jump to the next event, and perform the population event &mdash; no computation is wasted on simulating times with no events.
-These population-level EBMs add demographic stochasticity to the base differential equation dynamics (BARLETT, MAY).
+These population-level EBMs add demographic stochasticity to the base differential equation dynamics ([Bartlett 1960](https://books.google.ca/books/about/Stochastic_Population_Models_in_Ecology.html?id=q6DwAAAAMAAJ&redir_esc=y), [May 1973](https://books.google.ca/books?id=BDA5-ipCLt4C&lpg=PP1&dq=Stability%20and%20complexity%20in%20model%20ecosystems&pg=PP1#v=onepage)).

 A population-level EBM can further be extended into individual-level EBM (IEBM).
-This framework is inspired by the IEBM in Donalson & Dangelis (1999) termed HADES.
+This framework is inspired by the IEBM in Donalson & Nesbit ([1999](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1890/0012-9658%281999%29080%5B2492%3APDASSE%5D2.0.CO%3B2)) termed HADES.
 Individuals are explicity modelled and assigned their own event times drawn from the population-level event probabilities.
 The most immediate event for each individual is stored in an *event_heap*.
 IEBMs pop the next event from the *event_heap* and call the individual to perform their event.
 After the event is carried out, new events are added to the *event_heap*.
 With modern computers, it's now easier to program and simulate HADES and other IEBMs.

-The framework is setup in pieces to be <u>robust and general</u>: different pieces can be combined to create all kinds of models.
-The code is written in Python and on GitHub to be <u>reproducible and distributed</u>.
+The framework is setup in pieces to be **robust and general**: different pieces can be combined to create all kinds of models.
+The code is written in Python and on GitHub to be **reproducible and distributed**.
 With Python, *NumPy* is used for efficient computing and the *datatable* package is used for manipulating dataframes of individuals. *Pandas* is a very popular Python dataframe package, but it's much slower when adding and removing rows.
 Ideally, *git* allows this framework to be distributed into branches and forks to keep new experimental systems all together.

 ## Overview